arne-vandenbussche/python-course/programming-in-python/docs/English/h03-files.md

 You can define **exception** yourself.
 This is done by creating a new exception class that inherits from `Exception`.
 This can be done directly of indirectly via a subclass of `Exception`.

-We kunnen tenslotte ook **zelf excepties definiëren**.
-Dat doe je door een nieuwe klasse aan te maken die erft van `Exception`.
-Dat kan direct of indirect via een subklasse van `Exception`.
 It is enough to pass the name of the superclass as a ‘parameter’ when defining the subclass to make the latter inherit from the former.
 It's a good idea to give all your own exceptions a name ending with `Error`.

 ```python
 class SpeedError(Exception):  # inherits from the class Exception